 Healthline explains that the hypothalamus is a particularly small part of the brain, yet this particular region plays a very important part in regulating the entire body’s endocrine system, as well as numerous psychological and physiological processes.

 This includes behavioral functions, as well as autonomic functions, which includes any involuntary actions, as well as unconscious actions that the body performs.
-The hypothalamus also has a part in the development and growth of the human bod, as well as the body’s metabolism function.
+The hypothalamus also has a part in the development and growth of the human body, as well as the body’s metabolism function.

 Considering the details we have discussed above, it is quite easy to notice that the hypothalamus can be thought of as both the beginning and also the “center point” of the endocrine system.
 This particular system continuously monitors the entire body, including the total body weight of a patient, their blood pressure levels, their body temperature, electrolyte levels and more.

-These values are provided to the hypothalamus as inputs, which then helps this part of the endocrine system calculate particular changes that can be made in the body to bring about a better homeostasis.
+These values are provided to the hypothalamus as inputs, which then helps this part of the endocrine system calculate particular changes that can be made in the body to bring about better homeostasis.

 It is also important to note that the hypothalamus works on a “set point” system, which means it knows how much the patient should weight, the most appropriate level of electrolytes for their body and details about the other particular aspects it monitors continuously.